fluid-project/looseleaf/src/components/elements/input/README.md

 Hints and validation error messages must be associated with the input using unique IDs which can be referenced from the input's `aria-describedby` attribute.
 For more information, see [WebAIM's form validation error documentation](https://webaim.org/techniques/formvalidation/#error).

+Inputs with an associated error should also be given an `aria-invalid` attribute of `true`.